Azure-Samples/bc-community-samples/weather-insurance-app/README.md

 -	Runs sql procedure to retrieve all smart-contracts and their details where state equal: "WaitingWeatherUpdate"

--	Retrieve the weather conditions from MSN for each location that stored in the smart-contracts from previos step
+-	Retrieve the weather conditions from MSN for each location that stored in the smart-contracts from previus step

 -	Store the conditions to the appropriate smart-contract with help of Service Bus (Send Message) and Messaging API